Go to Allan's Page Our HOME page Go to Deb's Page

 Note: this page was written by Allan with input from Debbie.

 Well, here we are near the canal in Milton Keynes.
-Vicki and David have grown up and left home, we've both given up work, and together with our two dogs Molly and Telford we're really enjoying our new-found freedom.
+Our two children have grown up and left home, we've both given up work, and together with our new dog Jessop we're really enjoying our new-found freedom.
 How come I seem to busier than ever before?

-Go to Allan's Page Telford takes you to the Doggy Page Molly takes you to the Doggy Page Go to Debbie's Page
+Go to Allan's Page Jessop takes you to the Doggy Page Go to Debbie's Page

 Our latest phase of life really started in July of 2003 when after more than 35 years of ever-increasing frustration I persuaded BT to let me go.
 Over the years I'd watched people being paid huge amounts of money to leave the company; but every time I asked for the same I was told that my department was earning lots of money and they were far too busy to let me go.
 Debbie had already been able to give up work, and we really wanted to spend more time together, so a new strategy was called for; I had a big argument with my boss and he was so keen to get rid of me that he agreed that BT would pay me to leave and also pay my pension from age 55.
 Pausing just a few seconds to sign the paperwork, I joined the ranks of the unemployed and we sailed into the sunset.
 Or to be more precise, Debbie and I disappeared on our boat and didn't return home for nearly three months including a couple of weeks on the River Thames and a couple more on the Rivers Trent and Soar.